 - Front Load Family and Bridal Party Photos– When you schedule more time before the ceremony for group shots that can be taken seperatly you allow more time for romantic portraits after the ceremony and often allows time for you to join the second half of cocktail hour.

 - Sunset photos– Everyone loves a good golden hour shoot.
 I think the biggest benifits of sunset photos is it is often during dinner… And since everyone is so hungry they barely notice you arent there and they arent trying to talk to you.
 Since a lot of the formalities are done couples relax and some of their best photos come from that time.
 You should do sunset photos even if you do a first look, but it gives you more photos if you spend a majority of cocktail hour taking family and bridal party photos.

-Whether or not you do a first look is up to you as a couple.
-Yes this post is about why you should do one but remember the day is about the two of you if you do one or not.
-But obviously I think you should 😉
+Whether or not you do the first look is up to you as a couple.
+Yes, this post is about why you should do one but remember the day is about the two of you if you do one or not.
+But obviously, I think you should 😉

 More From GEM Photos